A multi-sensory experience in the "Van Gogh universe"

 Chụp ảnh cùng bức tranh The Bedroom (Phòng ngủ ở Arles)

-Take a photo with the painting The Bedroom (The Bedroom in Arles)
+Take a photo with the painting The Bedroom (Arles Bedroom).

 Tái hiện The Bedroom - Ảnh: THE LUME Melbourne

-Van Gogh during his stay in Saint-Rémy (May 1889 - May 1890): This was the time when Van Gogh volunteered to enter an asylum in a former monastery in Saint-Rémy.
-His paintings during this period alternate between crisis and self-control.
+Van Gogh during his treatment in Saint-Rémy (May 1889 - May 1890): This was the time Van Gogh voluntarily entered a mental asylum in an old monastery in Saint-Rémy.
+His paintings from this period intertwine periods of crisis and self-control.

-Auvers-sur-Oise (May - July 1890): In the last two months of his life, his loneliness is clearly felt in his last paintings.
-He shot himself in the chest with a pistol, and then continued to complete the painting Portrait d'Adeline Ravoux (Portrait of Adeline Ravoux).
+Auvers-sur-Oise (May - July 1890): In the last two months of his life, his loneliness is clearly felt in his final paintings.
+He shot himself in the chest with a pistol, and yet still completed the painting Portrait d'Adeline Ravoux.

 Bức hoạ Cánh đồng lúa mì quạ bay được vẽ vào tháng 7/1890 - Ảnh: Morgan Sette

-After the above five stages, the exhibition displays a series of Van Gogh's self-portraits through the ages, to reflect the changes in his psychological state.
+Following these five stages, the exhibition presents a series of self-portraits by Van Gogh from different periods, reflecting the changes in his psychological state.

 Ảnh: Grande Experiences